 - Inheritance tax planning.
 This needs doing early.
 If your estate's likely to have inheritance tax issues (joint assets, including property, of over £650,000), the sooner you tackle it, the better.
 Many ways to mitigate it involve giving assets away at least seven years before someone dies.
 See Inheritance Tax Planning.

 In case your faculties fade.
 It's a thorny issue, but if you had difficulties that meant you couldn't make decisions for yourself any more, who would you want to take over your finances?
 It's far easier to arrange the potential for a power of attorney while you're still fully aware and able to take the decisions yourself – even doing this 20 years in advance isn't a problem.
-See the power of attorney box.

 Please share your tips on how to broach this discussion and what to talk about in the unpleasant issues chat forum discussion.